 ATLANTA, September 14, 2020 – A Children’s Healthcare of Atlanta patient has become the youngest patient to date to receive experimental convalescent plasma transfusions to treat the novel coronavirus.
-The nine-week-old baby girl was airlifted to Children’s Healthcare of Atlanta at Egleston for respiratory failure due to congenital heart defect and later received a positive COVID-19 test, further complicating her treatment plan which included heart surgery.
-Zahidee “Saidie” Rodriguez, MD, cardiologist at Children’s Heart Center, reports the successful case as lead author in a paper published in Blood Advances.
+The 9-week-old baby girl was airlifted to Children’s Egleston Hospital for respiratory failure due to congenital heart defect and later received a positive COVID-19 test, further complicating her treatment plan that included heart surgery.
+Zahidee “Saidie” Rodriguez, MD, a Cardiologist at the Children’s Heart Center, reports the successful case as lead author in a paper published in Blood Advances.

 After recovery from a viral infection, antibodies may remain in blood plasma for months or even years.
 In convalescent plasma treatment, people with a new infection receive plasma from a recovered person in the hopes that it will improve their own immune response to fight the virus.
 This method was initially used during the 1918 Spanish Influenza pandemic but is now being investigated under an adult expanded access trial and emergency use authorization through the U.S. Food and Drug Administration (FDA) to treat COVID-19.

 While evidence suggests giving COVID-19 patients plasma from COVID-19 survivors is generally safe, more research is still needed to determine whether such transfusions help recipients recover.
 Since studies examining this question do not include children, doctors rely on case reports, such as this one, for insights on the use of convalescent plasma in pediatric patients.